arcus/note_deidentification/annotation_guidelines.md

 <div class = "behind-the-scenes">
 <b style="color: rgb(var(--color-highlight));">Ages under 90</b><br>

-Even though we're not explicitly marking ages under 90 as "[GenericTemplate](#generictemplate)", we have the option to do that systematically after the fact.
+Just because we're labeling all ages doesn't mean we will necessarily have to remove/replace them all when deidentifying the notes.

+We need to remove/replace everything labeled AGE-90PLUS to meet the HIPAA requirements, but we'll have the option to systematically check and either preserve or remove/replace other ages from the annotation files after the fact.

 </div>